This page is not being translated. We've intentionally left this page in English for now.

-How are we going to make Ethereum more scalable, secure, and sustainable?
+How are we making Ethereum more scalable, secure, and sustainable?
 All while keeping Ethereum's core ethos of decentralization.

-The Beacon Chain brought staking to Ethereum, laid the groundwork for future upgrades, and will soon coordinate the new system.
+The Beacon Chain brought staking to Ethereum and laid the groundwork for future upgrades.
+It coordinates the new proof-of-stake Ethereum.

-Mainnet Ethereum will soon 'merge' with the proof-of-stake Beacon Chain, marking the end of energy-intensive mining.
+Mainnet Ethereum merged with the proof-of-stake Beacon Chain, marking the end of energy-intensive mining.

 Sharding will expand Ethereum's capacity to store data, and work harmoniously with L2s to scale throughput and reduce network fees.
 Sharding will be rolled out in multiple stages.

-The term 'Eth2' is being phased out in preparation for The Merge.
+The term 'Eth2' was commonly used before The Merge but is being phased out in favor of more precise terminology.
 More on The Merge.